gracefulife/clova-developer-guide/en/CIC/References/HTTP2_Message_Format.md

 # HTTP/2 message
-All communications with CIC is done over the HTTP/2 protocol.
+You use the [HTTP/2 protocol](https://tools.ietf.org/html/rfc7540) when interacting with CIC.
 This picture shows how an HTTP/2 message is structured when your client sends a message to CIC.

 ![](/CIC/Resources/Images/HTTP2_Structure.png)

-The following topics are covered in this section.
+This section explains the following topics.
 * [HTTP request](#request)
   * [CIC base URL](#BaseURL)
   * [HTTP header](#Header)